SynFutures/docs/docs/hash_rate_futures_general.md

 $\text{Target} = \frac{\text{0x00000000ffff << 208} }{\text{Difficulty}} \approx \frac{2^{224}}{ \text{Difficulty}}$.

 Note that the Hash Rate Futures contract uses the exact formula to calculate the reward from Target.
-Also, BTCHASH only include the block reward, 6.25 BTC per block at the moment, but not the transaction fees in each block.
-Electricity and other operational cost are also omitted.

 ### 41. Is the mining difficulty oracle for BTCHASH centralized?
 Can it be manipulated by the SynFutures Team?
 To support the Hash Rate Futures, SynFutures team has developed a completely trustless onchain oracle for Bitcoin mining difficulty.
 The oracle only depends on the Bitcoin block headers for all the computation.
 Anyone can submit latest block headers to the smart contract.
 The oracle contract has implemented the Nakamoto consensus and only accepts block headers that pass the validation.